-The G Suite Password Sync (GSPS) tool can be used to update G Suite passwords directly from Microsoft® Active Directory®.
+G Suite Password Sync (GSPS) can be used to update your users' Google Workspace and Cloud Identity passwords directly from Microsoft Active Directory.

-After GSPS is installed and configured, it sends updated passwords to G Suite each time an Active Directory user changes their password.
+After GSPS is installed and configured, it sends updated passwords to your Google Account each time an Active Directory user changes their password.

 - When a user's password is changed, the update request is sent to a domain controller (DC).

-- The GSPS Dynamic Link Library (DLL) is called by Windows® on that DC with the new password and username.
+- The GSPS Dynamic Link Library (DLL) is called by Microsoft Windows on that DC with the new password and username.

 - The service receives the hashed password and the username from the DLL.

 - The service gets the email address for the user from Active Directory using LDAP.